 The original Carroll's, located at 101 Main St., was opened in the 1930s by Carroll's grandfather, also named Maury.
 Maury's brother, Tom, and his son, also Maury, will be involved in the new establishment, he said.
 The original closed in 1986.

 “We've been in the hospitality business all our lives," Carroll said.
 "We know what it’s all about."

 The Carroll's had plans to open a new restaurant at 55 High St. in 2008, but it didn't work out, Maury Carroll said.

 "Unfortunately, we got half way through and the financing fell through and we had to walk away," Carroll said.
 "That space is now Salvatore's, and they've got a great restaurant going."

-Things came together quickly at the 21 Main St. location after Il Faro was seized by the Department of Revenue in May.
+Things came together quickly at the 21 Main St. location after Il Faro was

 “This came together very unexpectedly," Carroll said.
 "We were looking at another spot and this came along."